 The MCU features an on-chip Timer peripheral, consisting of an 8-bit counter with a 7-bit programmable prescaler, giving a maximum count of 215.
+The peripheral may be configured in three different operating modes.

 Figure 24 shows the Timer Block Diagram.
-The content of the 8-bit counter can be read/written in the Timer/Counter register, TCR, which can be addressed in Data space as a RAM location at address 0D3h.
-The state of the 7-bit prescaler can be read in the PSC register at address 0D2h.
+The external TIMER pin is available to the user.
+The content of the 8-bit counter can be read/written in the Timer/Counter register, TCR, while the state of the 7-bit prescaler can be read in the PSC register.
 The control logic device is managed in the TSCR register as described in the following paragraphs.

-The 8-bit counter is decrement by the output (rising edge) coming from the 7-bit prescaler and can be loaded and read under program control.
-When it decrements to zero then the TMZ (Timer Zero)bit in the TSCR is set.
-If the ETI (Enable Timer Interrupt) bit in the TSCR is also set, an interrupt request is generated.
+The 8-bit counter is decremented by the output (rising edge) coming from the 7-bit prescaler and can be loaded and read under program control.
+When it decrements to zero then the TMZ (Timer Zero) bit in the TSCR is set to "1".
+If the ETI (Enable Timer Interrupt) bit in the TSCR is also set to "1", an interrupt request is generated as described in the Interrupt Chapter.
 The Timer interrupt can be used to exit the MCU from WAIT mode.

-The prescaler input is the internal frequency (f{INT}) divided by 12.
+The prescaler input can be the internal frequency f{INT} divided by 12 or an external clock applied to the TIMER pin.
 The prescaler decrements on the rising edge.
-Depending on the division factor programmed by PS2, PS1 and PS0 bits in the TSCR (see Figure 11), the clock input of the timer/counter register is multiplexed to different sources.
-For division factor 1, the clock input of the prescaler is also that of timer/counter; for factor 2, bit 0 of the prescaler register is connected to the clock input of TCR.
+Depending on the division factor programmed by PS2, PS1 and PS0 bits in the TSCR.
+The clock input of the timer/counter register is multiplexed to different sources.
+For division factor 1, the clock input of the prescaler is also that of timer/ counter; for factor 2, bit 0 of the prescaler register is connected to the clock input of TCR.
 This bit changes its state at half the frequency of the prescaler input clock.
 For factor 4, bit 1 of the PSC is connected to the clock input of TCR, and so forth.
-The prescaler initialize bit, PSI, in the TSCR register must be set to allow the prescaler (and hence the counter) to start.
-If it is cleared, all the prescaler bits are set and the counter is inhibited from counting.
-The prescaler can be loaded with any value between 0 and 7Fh, if bit PSI is set.
+The prescaler initialize bit, PSI, in the TSCR register must be set to "1" to allow the prescaler (and hence the counter) to start.
+If it is cleared to "0", all the prescaler bits are set to "1" and the counter is inhibited from counting.
+The prescaler can be loaded with any value between 0 and 7Fh, if bit PSI is set to "1".
 The prescaler tap is selected by means of the PS2/PS1/PS0 bits in the control register.